webpack/changelog-v5/README.md

 ## Named Chunk IDs

-A new named chunk id algorithm enabled by default in development mode, gives chunks (and filenames) human-readable names.
+A new named chunk id algorithm enabled by default in development mode gives chunks (and filenames) human-readable names.
-A Module ID is detemined by its path, relative to the `context`.
+A Module ID is determined by its path, relative to the `context`.
 A Chunk ID is determined by the chunk's content.

 So you no longer need to use `import(/* webpackChunkName: "name" */ "module")` for debugging.
-But it would still make sense, if you want to control the filenames for production environments.
+But it would still make sense if you want to control the filenames for production environments.

 It's possible to use `chunkIds: "named"` in production, but make sure not to accidentally expose sensitive information about module names.

-MIGRATION: If you dislike the filenames being changed in development, you can pass `chunkIds: "natural"` in order to use the old numberic mode.
+MIGRATION: If you dislike the filenames being changed in development, you can pass `chunkIds: "natural"` to use the old numeric mode.

 ## JSON modules